rdonn70/digital_window/README.md

 # Running from Build (recommended)
 1. Download the latest release from GitHub.
-2. Extract .zip to your computer.
+2. Extract .zip to your desktop.
 3. Make sure you have a webcam connected (current ideal setup is webcam mounted in the center of the monitor and on top of the primary display while facing the user).
 4. Run "launcher.exe".